KevinVandy/mantine-react-table/CONTRIBUTING.md

 ## Running the project locally

-This project uses PNPM and a TurboRepo with 3 projects.
+This project uses PNPM and a TurboRepo with 2 projects.

-- The library itself in `/packages/mantine-react-table`
+- The library itself in `/packages/mantine-react-table` which also contains a storybook site for local development
 - The docs site in `/apps/mantine-react-table-docs`
-- The storybook site used for local development in `/apps/mantine-react-table-storybook`

 ### 1. Fork and Clone the project